 At least one study supports the idea that, for some, there may indeed be therapeutic value in this endeavor.

-But what if you find that you can’t stop at the occasional episode of retail therapy?
+What if you find that you can’t stop at the occasional episode of retail therapy?
 What if you develop a continuous urge to splurge?
 A different thing altogether can ensue—a different thing with a different name.
 Names, that is.

 Compulsive shopping.
 Compulsive overspending.
 Shopping addiction.
 Shopaholism.
 Oniomania.
 (Fairly synonymous with the previous labels.)
 Shopping bulimia.
+Compulsive buying disorder.